ogy987/Ogy-Kubernetes-Repo/README.md

 # Ogy-Kubernetes-Repo
-Ogy repo for example deployments into Kubernetes cluster
+Ogy repository for example deployments into Kubernetes cluster